Tee4tosin/Day_six_bootcamp/README.md

-# Day_six_bootcamp
+Product and Revenue Analysis, on this product and revenue analysis  i analysis my data base

+1. Which Product Line Generates the Highest Total Revenue?
+2. Which Product Line Has the Highest Average Sales Per Transaction?
+3. What Is the Total Quantity Sold for Each Product Line?
+4. Which Branch Sells the Most of Each Product Line?
-Product and Revenue Analysis, data cleaning , data formatting, data visualization Step-by-Step Guide: Product and Revenue Analysis (Pivot Tables in Excel
+5. Which Product Line Is Most Popular Among Male vs. Female Customers? and i explain how to use excel step step  to solve the problem using data cleaning , data formatting, data visualization Step-by-Step Guide: Product and Revenue Analysis (Pivot Tables in Excel

 1. Which Product Line Generates the Highest Total Revenue?